Venkateshpura metro station

 Venkateshpura is an upcoming underground metro station on the North-South corridor of the Pink Line of Namma Metro in Bengaluru, India.
-This metro station will consist of the main Venkateshpura suburban area and ISKCON Temple & Goshala followed by other neighbouring suburban areas like Lingarajapura, Ashok Nagar and Kushal Nagar.

 As per the latest updates, this metro station, under the second phase, covering the total distance of 13.km stretch (Dairy Circle - Nagawara) is expected to be operational around December 2026.

 History

 In June 2017, Bangalore Metro Rail Corporation Limited (BMRCL) sought bids for constructing the Venkateshpura metro station along the 4.59 km Shadi Mahal Ramp - North Ramp stretch of the 21.25 km Pink Line of Namma Metro.
 In November 2019, ITD Cementation India emerged as the lowest bidder for this stretch which aligned closely with the original estimate, thus leading to successful award for this company.
 They commenced the construction of this metro station as per the agreements.